DeadmanXXXII/BlockEEC/README.md

 # BlockEEC

-Certainly!
 Below is the project structure and relevant source code to build the real-world, market-ready solution for cryptographic vulnerability prediction based on blockchain hashes and ECC keys.

 Project Structure